JohnnyZhang728/JohnnyZhang728.github.io/_portfolio/blowin_in_the_wind.md

 • Co-creation Credits: Sitong Cheng｜Yufan Shen｜**Zeyu Zhang**｜Yilin He <br>
 • Three Theatre Keywords: Jon Fosse, AI, Documentary Theatre <br>
 • Creative Statement: Is genuine communication possible between people?
 Can we find a stance of resistance in the face of nihilism? <br>
+• AI technology used in theatre: Real-time object detection AI model creates an interactive theatre environment.

 • Story Synopsis: Four young artists adapt Jon Fosse's play, "I Am the Wind."
 Their creative approaches clash: Colar focuses on text, Huo er explores AI-driven narration,Lonestar is fascinated by algorithms, and Shanyue examines the body's boundaries.
 The rehearsal room becomes a site of intense debate.
 Despite their differences, they choose collaboration over separation.
 Through their stalemate and compromise, they discover that their disagreements are creating a new form of theatrical storytelling.
 The process evolves beyond a simple adaptation of "I Am the Wind" into a live experiment on communication and misunderstanding.
 Ultimately, their four distinct perspectives interweave, echoing the play's core questions: Is genuine human connection possible?
 And can we find a way to resist nihilism? <br>